Injection Molding Wall Thickness: Uniform Walls Thickness Guide

 • Rapid cooling

 Another way to achieve uniform injection molding wall thickness is to cool the plastic rapidly.
-You can do this by using a water-cooled mold or by adding a cooling agent to the plastic.
+You can do this using a water-cooled mold or adding a cooling agent to the plastic.
 Rapid cooling will help to prevent warping and uneven cooling.

 • Reduces molding cost